Ryan Felix: Club career

 Felix began his professional career at FC Tucson at age 19.

 He played two seasons at the Orange County Blues, as a center back and a holding midfielder.
-Felix was expected to shine at his new club, but only got half the game time expected and things didn’t go as planned.

 In 2017, Felix played 33 matches with the Rochester Rhinos, scoring one goal.
 He left the club the following season and went to San Antonio, where he played 16 matches in 2018.

 For the 2019 season, Felix signed for the Rowdies.
 He made a total of one appearance, which was as a substitute.